Dipole Calculator

 - Length of one arm of the antenna (l); and

-After this, you can also calculate the adjustment factor (k).
+You can also calculate your total antenna length using the adjustment factor, k.
 You may need it for high frequencies and thick wires or if your antenna is made out of a tube.
 To calculate this, follow these steps:

-- Enter the value of the diameter of the dipole conductor.
+- Then, enter the diameter of your dipole conductor.

-- Our calculator will instantly give you the adjustment factor!
+- Our calculator will instantly give you the adjustment factor, the adjusted total antenna length, and the dipole leg length.

 Our wire gauge tool assesses the properties of a wire, such as its diameter and resistance 📎 — feel free to try it!